 This guide will provide you with all the information you’ll need to understand what business income coverage is, how it works, and how to customize a policy to best suit your business’s specific needs.
-We’ve also reviewed the best business interruption insurance companies, including the top three below.
+We’ve also reviewed the best business interruption insurance companies, including the two below.

 *By clicking the above links, you will go to one of our insurance partners.
 The specific companies listed above may not be included in our partner’s network at this time.